WhiteN9/sets-maps-arrays-assessment/pseudocode.md

 for first string populate the hashmap (O(n)) for second string decrement count and remove element from hashmap O(n) if hashmap is empty, the string is anagram otherwise not.

+# Anagram groups
+For each word in the word array.
+    Use the same strategy as the solution 1 anagram problem.